FredySandoval/google-drive-api-usage-examples/README.md

 ```
 Sending a request
 =================
-Regardless of the method or programming language we use, the HTTP request that Google will receive looks like this:
+Regardless of the method or programming language we use, the HTTP request that Google will receive, looks like this:

 - ### Using the API key
 ```http